uanand/archive-big-data-dropbox/README.md

 * Before starting the data upload, make sure that there is sufficient space available on Dropbox.
 * I have observed that the Dropbox app tends to crash frequently if the folder size exceeds 2 TB.
 In order to avoid this, keep moving the data to 'Online Only' mode once every 12 hours.
 * The Dropbox API upload does not perform well for large files (> 50 GB).
 It works, but 2-3 attemps are required for a successful upload.
+* Move the split files out of Dropbox directory before combining them as they are deleted after splitting.